Postpartum infections can be observed in various parts of the body - boggy uterus, breast - and you must watch for them.

 Endometritis is a potentially severe postpartum infection that most likely will require hospitalization.

 Puerperal mastitis is a regional infection of the breast, commonly caused by the patient’s skin flora or the oral flora of breastfeeding infants.
 The organisms enter an erosion or cracked nipple and proliferate, leading to infection.
 Lactating women will often have bilaterally warm, diffusely tender, and firm breasts, particularly at the time of engorgement or milk letdown.

 Mastitis can be treated with oral antibiotics (e.g. dicloxacillin).

 In addition, patients should be encouraged to breastfeed, which prevents intraductal accumulation of infected material.
 Those who are not breastfeeding should breast pump in the acute phase of the infection.

 Women who are unresponsive to oral antibiotics are admitted for IV(intravenous) antibiotics until afebrile for 48 hours.
 If there is no response to IV antibiotics, a breast abscess should be suspected and an imaging study obtained.

 Urinary tract infection

-This is a puerperal infection that affect women that undergo delivery through both the cesarean section and vagina.
+This is a puerperal infection that affects women that undergo delivery through both the cesarean section and vagina.